pulse2percept/pulse2percept/doc/install.rst

 =======================

-If you have previously installed pulse2percept, but wish to upgrade to the latest version, you have two options.
+If you have previously installed pulse2percept, but wish to upgrade to the newest release, you have two options.

-To upgrade to the latest stable release, use the ``-U`` option with pip:
+To upgrade to the newest stable release, use the ``-U`` option with pip:

 .. code-block:: bash